Blue Diamond Water Quality Report

 The Las Vegas Valley Water District tests for more than 100 regulated and unregulated substances.
 As required by the Safe Drinking Water Act, the test results above for Blue Diamond list those regulated contaminants with primary standards that were detected.
 A complete analysis report is available through the Water District.

-Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
+Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contami-nants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the EPA Safe Drinking Water Hotline at 800-426-4791.
+For more information about contaminants and potential health effects, call the EPA Safe Drinking Water Hotline at 800-426-4791.

 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, other contaminants, and can pick up substances resulting from the presence of animals or from human activity.